Healthy Homes Assessment Waitangirua

 Fines for Failing to Comply

-From the 1st of July in 2021, if a new, renewed or varied tenancy is signed for a Waitangirua rental property, all Healthy Homes compliance tasks have to be done by the end of 90 days.
+Beginning on July 1st, 2021, once a new or renewed tenancy is signed on a Waitangirua rental property, all Healthy Homes compliance tasks must be done within 90 days.

-From the 1st of July in 2021, if a new or renewed lease is entered into on a Waitangirua rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.
+Since the 1st July of 2021, when a new, renewed or varied contract is signed on the Waitangirua rental property, all Healthy Homes compliance work must be completed inside of 90 days.

-Failure to meet any of the Healthy Homes Standards within the expected timeframe can result in an amount of $7200.
-Additionally, if a current Healthy Homes Statement of Compliance is not included in a new, renewed or revised tenancy agreement there may be an additional fine or violation fee.
+Failure to meet any of the Healthy Homes Standards inside of the deadlines can result in penalties of up to $7200.
+In addition, if the present Healthy Homes Statement of Compliance isn’t included within the renewal, new or revised tenancy contract, there could be an additional fine or infringement fee.

-Every tenant is entitled to request details regarding the Healthy Homes Standard and how they are related to the house they are living in.
-If the landlord or property manager fails to provide the necessary information within 21 days from getting the notice, the tenant can receive an infringement notification and be fined as high as $750.
+Anyone can request information about the Healthy Homes Standard and how they relate to the building they reside in.
+If the property manager fails to supply the necessary information within 21 days from receiving the request, they will receive an infringement notification and be fined as high as $750.

-Furthermore, there’s an additional fine of up to $900 for landlords or property managers who have provided a false or misleading Healthy Homes Statement of Compliance or any other information.
-The person responsible for this fine is whoever is named on the tenancy agreement as the person who is letting the property out It could also be the landlord’s name or the company that manages the property.
+In addition, there’s an additional fine of approximately $900 for landlords or property managers who offer a false or incorrect Healthy Homes Statement of Compliance or information.
+The person who is liable for this fine is the one who is named on the tenancy contract as the person leasing the property out and it could be the name of the landlord, or the property management company.

 Healthy homes matter

-One in three households rent homes in New Zealand and Waitangirua, and research indicates that rental houses are more likely to be colder, older, are not as effective heating and are of lower standard than those owned by owners.
+Around 1 in 3 households rent in New Zealand and Waitangirua, and research indicates that rental houses are more likely to be colder, older, have less efficient heating and tend to be lower quality than the homes of owners.

-Damp, mouldy and cold houses are associated with negative health outcomes, particularly for illnesses like colds, influenza, asthma, and heart diseases.
-Additionally, those who report at least four key house quality problems often experience less satisfaction in their lives and lower mental wellbeing.
+Damp, mouldy and cold homes can have negative well-being outcomes, particularly for diseases like colds and flu, asthma and heart diseases.
+In addition, people who reported at least four key home quality issues often suffer from less satisfaction in their lives and lower mental wellbeing.

-The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation Ventilation, Moisture ingress and Drainage, and Draught Stopping on Waitangirua rental properties.
+The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well as Draught Stopping for Waitangirua rental properties.

-Get started now and contact us about having a Waitangirua Healthy Home assessment on your rental property now.
+Contact us now to discuss the Waitangirua Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance